eunjae-lee/tiny-fsm/README.md

 ## What is this?

-This is a small library to implement Finite State Machine.
+This is a tiny library for finite state machine.
 The gzipped bundle size is around 1kb.

 ## Who should use this?